By Nick Howard.

 But where is that limit?

 Perhaps it is a peculiarity of the offshore world, but that limit is entirely arbitrary.
 With the sea being a big blue random number generator, what is the correct design decision – should the structures be able to accommodate the biggest wave of the last 10 years, the last 50 years, the biggest wave ever?
-Add on to this that nothing much else is fixed – material strengths have a distribution, soil properties are educated guesswork, and God only knows what the true SN-curves are, and it becomes apparent that knowing what to design for presents bit of a challenge.
+Add on to this that nothing much else is fixed – material strengths have a distribution, soil properties are educated guesswork, and God only knows what the true SN-curves are, and it becomes apparent that knowing what to design for presents a bit of a challenge.

 I’ve never really seen this issue of inherent risk being discussed amongst engineers.